m4lachi/Data-Mining-Midterm-Project/README.md

 # Data-Mining Midterm Project

-## OverviewT
+## Overview
-his Python program that compares the efficiency and effectiveness of two algorithms for finding frequent itemsets and association rules in transactional datasets: the Brute Force method and the Apriori algorithm (using the `mlxtend` library).
+This Python program compares the efficiency and effectiveness of two algorithms for finding frequent itemsets and association rules in transactional datasets: the Brute Force method and the Apriori algorithm (using the `mlxtend` library).
 This program allows users to select a dataset, specify minimum support and confidence thresholds, and evaluate the performance of each approach.

 ## Features
-- **Brute Force Method:** Iterates through all possible itemsets to determine frequent itemsets and generate association rules.
+- **Brute Force Method:** It iterates through all possible itemsets to determine frequent itemsets and generate association rules.
 - **Apriori Algorithm:** Uses an efficient, iterative method to find frequent itemsets and generate association rules.
 - **Performance Comparison:** Measures and compares the execution time of both methods.
 - **User Input:** Allows users to select transaction datasets and define minimum support and confidence thresholds.